Self-discovery exercises: 10 tools to understand yourself

 The problem isn’t you.
 The problem is that self-discovery is not one-size-fits-all.
 As organizational psychologist Tasha Eurich found, most people overestimate how well they know themselves, and the gap between perceived and actual self-knowledge explains why generic approaches feel pointless [1].

 Some people process insight through writing.
 Others need to move, create, experiment, or talk things through.
-Self-discovery exercises work when they match how you actually process information – not when they match what a blog post told you to do.
+Self-discovery exercises work when they match how you actually process information, not what a blog post told you to do.
 This guide maps out which exercise works for which processing style, so you can stop guessing and start discovering.

-Self-discovery exercises are structured activities that reveal your values, strengths, preferences, and identity through direct experience and reflection — distinct from personality assessments that categorize and therapy that processes emotional history.
+Self-discovery exercises are structured activities that reveal your values, strengths, preferences, and identity through direct experience and reflection.
+They are distinct from personality assessments that categorize you and from therapy that processes emotional history.
 The most effective self-discovery exercises match the activity to the individual’s natural processing style.

 What you will learn

-• The four modalities of self-discovery (reflective, creative, active, social) and how to identify which one works for you
+• The four processing styles behind self-discovery (reflective, creative, active, social) and how to identify which one works for you

 • Ten practical exercises you can start this week, including timing and expected outcomes